amzamora/crimson_editor/README.md

-# Crimson editor
+# Typo editor

-Created to have completely freedom for my app [Crimson](https://github.com/amzamora/crimson).
+Created to have completely freedom for my app [Typo](https://github.com/amzamora/typo).

 ## How to use it

 You createad and HTML file with a pre element with and id.
-Then you pass that id when instantiating CrimsonEditor.
+Then you pass that id when instantiating TypoEditor.

 Then you can use the following methods: